selfishprimate/selfishprimate/content/_index.md

 ---
 title: "Hey There!"
+quote: '"Simple is hard.
+Easy is harder.
+Invisible is hardest." - Jean-Louis Gasséé'
 description: "Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups."
 layout: "single"
 ---